rrwick/Basecalling-comparison/README.md

 ## Abstract

 This repository uses a bacterial genome to assess the read accuracy and consensus sequence accuracy for Oxford Nanopore Technologies (ONT) basecallers.
-Albacore v2.0.2 and Scrappie raw v1.1.1 (both ONT-developed basecallers) were the best overall performers, and Chiron v0.2 was the best performing third-party basecaller.
-Assembly (consensus sequence) accuracies maxed out at about 99.5%, revealing that even the best basecallers still have systematic errors.
-For 12 out of the 16 basecallers, Nanopolish raised assembly accuracy to about 99.7%.
+Albacore v2.0.2 and Scrappie raw v1.1.1 (both developed by ONT) were the best overall performers, and Chiron v0.2 was the best performing third-party basecaller.
+Consensus sequence accuracies reached approximately 99.5%, revealing that even the best basecallers still have systematic errors.
+Nanopolish was usually able to raise consensus accuracy to about 99.7%.